jvhagey/Tutorials/pages/mydoc/mydoc_Server.md

 # Known Errors

 Sometimes sge-status.py does complain about a job id not being able to be found for example: `error: job id #######`.
-It's unclear why the sge-status.py script is giving this error, but it doesn't seem to keep snakemake from running correctly.
-So for now ignore it.
+This happens when snakemake tries to resume a failed job, you will see something like this `Resuming incomplete job 1358 with external jobid '9791634'`.
+I have found this is usually caused by disconnection from your server unexpectedly.
+I have gotten rid of the error by deleteing the ~/.snakemake/incomplete folder that is found in the directory you are working out of.